-We understand that Rodents, Mice and Rats can be a serious threat and health hazard.
-This is why our Rodent Program consists of Baits that are proven to work to quickly gain control of these disease spreading rodent pests.
+Rodent Control: We understand Rodents, Mice and Rats can be a serious health treat and hazard.
+Our Rodent Program consists of trapping techniques and baits proven to quickly gain control of these disease spreading rodent pests.

-Rodent Control – Broken Arrow, Bixby, Jenks, OK Rodents
+Rodent Control – Mice, Rats, Broken Arrow, Bixby, Jenks, OK

 Rat | Mouse | Rodent Pest Control | Jenks | Broken Arrow | Bixby

 At EnviroTech Exterminating, we understand that Rodent Mice and Rats can be a serious threat and health hazard.
-This is why our Rodent Program consists of Baits that are proven to work to quickly gain control of these, disease spreading rodent pests.
-Our Rodent program is available to residential and commercial customers in the Tulsa, Broken Arrow, Jenks, Bixby and Owasso metro areas.
+This is why our rodent control program consists of trapping and baits proven to work quickly to gain control of these disease spreading rodent pests.
+Our rodent program is available to residential and commercial customers in the Tulsa, Broken Arrow, Jenks, Bixby and Coweta metro areas.

 Don’t wait till the rodent population is out of control.
 Call EnviroTech Exterminating at (918) 282-7621 before these rodent pest critters infiltrate your property.